x-board/x-board-protocol/docs/list-pins-capabilities.md

 Alright, let's put it into practice.
-Here, we have a board with pins 0-5 and 10-15 that supports `01 02 01`(PWM which has one byte of data) on pin 1-3 but only values of 128 or higher and supports PWM fully on ports 5 and 10-15.
+Here, we have a board with pins 0-5 and 10-15 that supports `01 02 01`(PWM which has one byte of data) on pin 1-3 but only values of 128 or higher and supports PWM fully on pins 5 and 10-15.
 It also supports `01 02 02` (SoftPWM which has two bytes of data, a value and a frequency) with any value on frequency 100-200 on all pins and with values 50-100 on frequency 50 also on all pins.